jcjorel/clonesquad-ec2-pet-autoscaler/docs/BACKUP_AND_METADATA.md

 # Metadata (CMDB-like feature)

 The metadata generation capability is an essential building block to ease governance of many CloneSquad deployment inside an AWS Organization.
-Properly configured to export their metadata in a shared centralized S3 bucket, the metadata produced by all CloneSquad deployments can be queried with AWS Athena and provide a single-pane of glass solution to accomodate many management use-cases.
+Properly configured to export their metadata in a shared centralized S3 bucket, the metadata produced by all CloneSquad deployments can be queried with [AWS Athena](https://aws.amazon.com/athena/) and provide a *single-pane of glass* solution to accomodate many management use-cases.

 ## Getting started with CloneSquad Metadata (CMDB)

-1) Configure all your CloneSquad deployments with the same [`MetadataAndBackupS3Path`](DEPLOYMENT_REFERENCE.md#metadataandbackups3path) value pointed to a single shared S3 bucket.
+1) Configure all your CloneSquad deployments with the same [`MetadataAndBackupS3Path`](DEPLOYMENT_REFERENCE.md#metadataandbackups3path) value pointing to a single shared S3 bucket (Bucket policy must allow CloneSquad deployments to push files in it).
-2) Got in the AWS Athena Console and execute each of the DDL scripts provided [in this directory](metadata/). **IMPORTANT: The DDL S3 Location must be replaced with the value `{MetadataAndBackupS3Path}/metadata`** (ex: s3://cs-cmdb-bucket/somehierarchy/**metadata**)
+2) Got in the AWS Athena Console and execute each of the DDL scripts provided [in this directory](metadata/). **IMPORTANT: Take care to replace the DDL S3 Location template field with the value `{MetadataAndBackupS3Path}/metadata`** (ex: s3://cs-cmdb-bucket/somehierarchy/**metadata**)
-3) Do not forget to call `MSCK REPAIR TABLE <table_name>;` each time a new CloneSquad deployment is performed (or configure an AWS Glue crawler to remediate this automatically).
+3) **Do not forget** to call `MSCK REPAIR TABLE <table_name>;` each time a new CloneSquad deployment is performed (or configure an AWS Glue crawler to remediate this automatically).

 ## CMDB tables